 A newly developed ablation-style process (HPSA) that preferentially targets contrasts in mineral hardness and grain boundaries (Figure 3) as a mechanism for liberation.
 Rather than focusing solely on reduction in particle size, or P80, HPSA focuses on removing the specific mineral particles from the larger particles.
 Such an approach to liberation is novel from the perspective of targeting the energy to liberation and not comminution, although comminution is a by-product.

 HPSA technology shows increasing promise for selective liberation as opposed to more traditional grinding methods, resulting in energy savings for mine operators.

 Illuminem Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

-David is a Metallurgical Engineer with over 30 years of working experience and multiple patents in the manufacturing, mining and metals sectors.
-David brings a wealth of experience and knowledge to processing operations.
+David Perkins is a Metallurgical Engineer with 30 years of working experience and multiple patents in the manufacturing, mining and metals sectors.
 His passion for efficiency and productivity enables an approach to problem solving that focuses on capacity, recovery and the environment.